Baldwin II of Jerusalem: Muslim threat

-His predecessor's last campaign against Egypt brought about a rapprochement between Egypt and Damascus.
-Baldwin sent envoys to Toghtekin in Damascus to argue against his making an alliance with the Egyptian vizier, Al-Afdal Shahanshah, but Toghtekin demanded Oultrejourdain in return for his neutrality.
+Baldwin I's last campaign against Egypt brought about a rapprochement between Egypt and Damascus.
+Baldwin II sent envoys to Toghtekin in Damascus to argue against his making an alliance with the Egyptian vizier, Al-Afdal Shahanshah, but Toghtekin demanded Oultrejourdain in return for his neutrality.
 Toghtekin launched an incursion against Galilee and Al-Afdal gathered his troops near Ascalon in May or June 1118.
 Baldwin hurried to the southern frontier and urged Roger and Pons to send reinforcements from Antioch and Tripoli.
 Neither the Egyptians nor the crusaders risked a pitched battle and both armies were dissolved three months later.
 Baldwin and Joscelin made a raid against Damascene territory in the autumn and defeated Toghtekin's son, Taj al-Muluk Buri near Daraa.

 Ilghazi, Toghtekin and the Munquidites of Shaizar made an alliance and their troops started raiding Antioch and Edessa in May 1119.
 Roger sent envoys to Baldwin, urging him to come to the north to fight against the invaders.
 The envoys met with Baldwin in Tiberias, because he had just concluded a short campaign against a Bedouin tribe in Oultrejourdain.
 He gathered troops and departed for Antioch, taking a portion of the True Cross with him.
 Roger did not wait until Baldwin's arrival and marched from Antioch.
 On the plains of Sarmada Ilghazi's army encircled the crusaders' camp and on 28June inflicted a major defeat in the Battle of the "Field of Blood".
 Roger and hundreds of his soldiers died fighting and most who survived the battle were taken prisoner.
 Antioch was left almost undefended, but Ilghazi did not attack the city.

 Baldwin and Pons of Tripoli reached Antioch in late July or early August.
 The leaders of the city acknowledged Baldwin as regent for the lawful prince, the ten-year old Bohemond II, who was living in southern Italy.
 Baldwin distributed the estates of the noblemen who had perished in the Field of Blood among his retainers, mainly through giving the widows of the deceased lords to them in marriage.
 Meanwhile, Ilghazi and Toghtekin joined their forces and started to capture the Antiochene fortresses to the east of the Orontes River.
 Baldwin gathered almost all available crusader troops and marched against the Muslims as far as Tell Danith near Zardana.
 The crusaders and the united armies of Toghtekin and Ilghazi clashed in the Battle of Hab on 14August.
 According to Walter the Chancellor, the crusaders routed the Muslims, but Matthew of Edessa stated that "neither side was defeated nor was victorious".
 Baldwin returned to Antioch two days later, where the townspeople and the patriarch gave him a "victor's welcome".
 Before leaving Antioch, he granted the County of Edessa to Joscelin of Courtenay.